 To ensure that we keep your power reliable and are able to meet your power needs, we sometimes need to do work on the electricity network that requires us to turn off the power.

 Turning off power is a last resort and is only done when it's essential for the safety of our crew and the community.
 We will always look for ways to carry out work on the electricity network that does not involve turning off your power.
 Whenever possible we will work on the live network or look for opportunities, like back feeding, to maintain your power supply while we do the work.

-Why does Western Power carry out planned outages?
+Why does Western Power carry out work that affects my power supply?

-Western Power's electricity network brings power to more than 1.5 million West Australians spread over an area of 260,000sqkm, and is made up of over 630,000 wood poles carrying 96,000km of powerlines.
-Keeping the network safe and reliable is a big task, and we carry out around 20 planned outages, affecting some 1,000 customers each day to do so.
+Western Power's electricity network brings power to over 1 million connected customers spread over and area of 255,000sq km, and is made up of over 800,000 poles and towers supporting almost 98,000km of power lines.
+Keeping the network safe and reliable is a big task.

-The work is scheduled to go ahead and, unless there are any unforseen circumstances, it will take place as notified.
-Work may be cancelled without notice for several reasons; including weather, faults and changes to the network.
+The work is scheduled to go ahead and unless there are any unforeseen circumstances, it will take place as notified.
+Work may be cancelled without notice for several reasons; including safety, weather, faults and changes to the network.